neondatabase/website/content/docs/connect/passwordless-connect.md

    casey=>
    ```

    When using passwordless connect, the `psql` prompt shows your local terminal user name.
-However, you are logged in as the Neon `web_access` user, which you can verify by running this query:
+However, you are logged in with the Neon `web_access` role, which you can verify by running this query:

    ```sql
    SELECT current_user;